SAIGANESH02/Vision_with_Lost_Glasses/docs/index.md

 > This network is trained on different variations of the dataset which are pathophysiologically analogous to various visual distortions of the human visual system like full or partial color blindness, blurriness.
 We use gaussian noise (of radius 2 and 5) and decrease the resolution to 64x64 pixels to simulate vision with lost glasses, color removal as an analog for partial color blindness, greyscale for full-color blindness, and some additional artificial errors such as salt and pepper, and speckle.

 > We also see the heat activation maps of the various error types to get a visual idea of the feature extraction being done in the network for various errors.
 We expect to see differences in accuracy and the number of epochs taken to reach suitable accuracy for different errors and understand why this Artificial Neural Network may perform better on specific variations.

+## The Asirra dataset
+The CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) or HIP (Human Interactive Proof) challenge is the motivation behind the creation of this dataset.

+Asirra (Animal Species Image Recognition for Restricting Access) is a HIP that works by asking users to identify photographs of cats and dogs.
+This task is difficult for computers, but studies have shown that people can accomplish it quickly and accurately.

+Reference: Dataset can be found here (https://www.kaggle.com/c/dogs-vs-cats)

 ## Project Model